Kingxukai/linux/Documentation/networking/ila.rst

 encapsulation.
 This is accomplished by performing network address translation on destination addresses as a packet traverses a network.
 To the network, an ILA translated packet appears to be no different than any other IPv6 packet.
-For instance, if the transport protocol is TCP then an ILA translated packet looks like just another TCP/IPv6 packet.
-The advantage of this is that ILA is transparent to the network so that optimizations in the network, such as ECMP, RSS, GRO, GSO, etc., just work.
+For instance, if the woke transport protocol is TCP then an ILA translated packet looks like just another TCP/IPv6 packet.
+The advantage of this is that ILA is transparent to the woke network so that optimizations in the woke network, such as ECMP, RSS, GRO, GSO, etc., just work.

 The ILA protocol is described in Internet-Draft draft-herbert-intarea-ila.